kryptokrona/kryptokrona-docs/guides/wallets/Using-Zedwallet.md

 - press enter to use the default fee of 0.1 TRTL (or set it higher if you're sending a large amount of TRTL)

-- press enter to use the default mixin of 5 (or set it higher if you want a more private transaction)

 - enter the payment ID if you have one (usually not needed).
 Check the [payment ID section](#tx-trtl-p-id) if you're not sure when/how to use it.

 - confirm that the details are correct and enter `y`.
 If something is amiss, enter `n` and follow the steps again.